-I’m excited to bring you the first installment of a new weekly series called ‘Space to Create’ in which I’ll share glimpses behind the scenes with the some of my favourite creatives.
-I’m always intrigued to learn more about the creative processes and spaces of the designers, artists and makers I admire, and I hope you’ll enjoy coming along with me each week to do just that.
+I’m excited to bring you the first installment of a new series called ‘Space to Create’ in which I’ll share glimpses behind the scenes with the some of my favourite creatives.
+I’m always intrigued to learn more about the creative processes and spaces of the designers, artists and makers I admire, and I hope you’ll enjoy coming along with as I do that.
 Some of the folks I feature may be names you’re familiar with and others will be lesser known – regardless of that there will be inspiration and insight and lots of lovely creations and spaces to see.

 Today’s Space to Create belongs to photographer Mariana Garcia-Katz of m2matiz.
 I met Mariana on Instagram and was immediately drawn to her beautiful images and aesthetic.
 Mariana’s passion for photography, background in design, and her lovely and creative soul is evident in everything she does.

 Meet Mariana… and be sure to read on to the end of the post for a fabulous giveaway of two products from m2matiz…

 We, [husband Mark, son Josh 18, daughter Madeleine, 16 and I] live in a Californian Bungalow in a northern suburb of Melbourne.
 We’re right by the Merri Creek, Ceres Environmental Park, great cafe’s and a tram that takes us into the city within half an hour.
 We’re lucky and love it here.

 Photos of Mariana’s lovely light filled home are Instagram images, taken by Mariana on her iPhone.